Skip to main content

 Inspect Processes from the CLI

-Use the Duvo CLI when you need read-only terminal access to a Clarity process.
-The CLI can find processes, compare generated versions, review evidence citations, list gaps and extra capture requests, export Markdown briefs, and produce structured JSON for scripts or AI assistants.
-The Clarity CLI does not generate, promote, revert, or build automations.
-It is designed for inspection and analysis of process context that already exists in Clarity.
+Use the Duvo CLI when you need terminal access to a Clarity process.
+The CLI can find processes, compare generated versions, review evidence citations, list gaps and extra capture requests, import Miro exports, create interview invite links, export Markdown briefs, and produce structured JSON for scripts or AI assistants.
+The Clarity CLI also exposes public write commands for generating, promoting, reverting, postprocessing, and building automations from Clarity process context.

 How to Regenerate Documentation